Security vetting in the United Kingdom: Annual Security Appraisals/Aftercare Reports

 Holders of eSC, DV and eDV must annually complete a "Security Appraisal Form" (SAF) in conjunction with their line management, detailing any areas of concern or changes in circumstances that have occurred in the previous year which have yet to be notified to UKSV.

 Any issues that require immediate notification to UKSV during the year are either self-reported as a change in circumstances, or if caused by a security issues filed as an "Aftercare Incident Report".

 Transfer of a clearance

 A request can be made to transfer national security clearances between organisations, providing they have not expired.
 Transfers are requested by the "new employing sponsor".
 Transfers can be the same level of clearance or a lower level clearance can be "extracted" from a higher level clearance (usually SC extracted from DV).
 No more than twelve months must have elapsed since the holder left the organisation for which the clearance was originally granted and no more than six months spent living overseas.
 New completed change of circumstances questionnaires, to bring the UKSV and departmental records up to date, may be required.
 The new sponsor reviews the details of the clearance and decides if it is acceptable for the specific new role.

+Proposed changes

+In October 2020 a Vetting Transformation Programme was established, designed to improve the performance of security vetting in 2025 by establishing a series of "Levels" and phasing out current nomenclature.
+The levels were described in detail in 2022.
+They were: